rticommunity/rticonnextdds-usecases/DataSubsetWAN/README.md

 Concept
 -------
-This use case example shows two (or more) logical applications sharing real- time data within a LAN, and also sending a subset of that data over TCP across a WAN.
+This use case example shows two (or more) logical applications sharing real- time data within a LAN, and also sending a subset of that data across a WAN using TCP or the RTI UDPv4-WAN transport.

 The applications are: